gattigaga/hadouken/README.md

 # Hadouken

-Hadouken is a task manager web app (Trello clone).
+Hadouken is a task manager app created in ReactJS.

 ![hadouken](./thumbnail.png)

 ### Features

-- Create, update and delete Board, List, and Card
+- Create, update and delete Board, Group, and Card
-- Drag and drop List and Card
+- Drag and drop Group and Card
-- Data saved in your browser
+- Data saved in your browser (via Local Storage)

 ### Demo